everstake/neo-ide/README.md

 > Drag and drop files and folders to move them.

-> Select a file / folder and click `Delete` button to delete.
+> Select a file / folder and click the `Delete` button to delete.

 #### Configure the editor